Skip to main content

 • stability

-The stability of the game has received mixed reviews, with many users highlighting significant bugs and glitches, particularly in the PC port, which can severely disrupt gameplay and even render it unplayable at times.
-While some players noted improvements over the original, the overall consensus is that the game suffers from stability issues that detract from the experience.
+The game's stability has received mixed reviews, with many players highlighting significant bugs and glitches, particularly in the PC port, which can disrupt gameplay and even render it unplayable at times.
+While some users noted improvements in certain mechanics, the overall consensus is that the game suffers from stability issues that detract from the experience.
+Players are advised to approach this sequel with caution, especially if they are considering the PC version.

 • “The game is mostly bug-free and stable.”